 - To establish a Corps of Mothers’ Aids

 - To care for and bring under supervision all children up to school age

 - To provide certified and humanised milk, and ice.

 In 1921, Dr Margaret Harper, the first Medical Director established an “Infant Welfare Training School at 2 Shaw Street, Petersham to educate Baby Health Centre nurses so they could be more effective in helping parents address basic problems such as a lack of hygiene and immunisation programs.

 A baby clinic for parents also opened.
 The clinic at Petersham had been named “Tresillian” by the previous owners who originated from the village of the same name in Cornwall, England and from then on, the Royal Society for the Welfare of Mothers and Babies was referred to as “Tresillian”.
 When the Willoughby Centre was purchased in 1927 the name was retained and this Centre became known as Tresillian North.

 By the mid-1920’s the infant mortality rate had fallen to 3% from a peak of over 10% just a few years earlier.
 As times changed, Tresillian’s scope had adapted and broadened with specialised nursing, medical and psychological support available on site and across mediums such as the internet and on the telephone.
 The primary goal of Tresillian today remains unchanged: that of securing the best possible life and future for young Australians.

 With close to 100 years of invaluable service for young families across New South Wales, Tresillian has played an important and unique role in the history of New South Wales.
-These days Tresillian has four Centres across New South Wales at Willoughby, Wollstonecraft, Penrith and Belmore with a range of services including parenting programs, counselling and one on one advice, designed to provide professional support for families with a baby, toddler or pre-schooler.
+These days Tresillian has Centres across New South Wales at Willoughby, Wollstonecraft, Penrith, Belmore, Wagga Wagga and Lismore and in Victoria, at Albury Wodonga.
+With a range of services including parenting programs, counselling and one on one advice, designed to provide professional support for families with a baby, toddler or pre-schooler.